 These Easy Twice Baked Potatoes are a snap to throw together.
-And the hubby is always thrilled to see these jazzed up spuds on the menu!
+The hubby is always thrilled to see these jazzed up spuds on the menu!
 Perfect for Father’s Day or any day.

-I think these easy twice baked potatoes get nearly the same swoons as any one of the marvelous desserts I make.
+I think these cheesy baked potatoes get nearly the same swoons as any one of the marvelous desserts I make.
 When Bill arrives home from work, it’s only a matter of minutes before he asks, “What’s for supper????”

 If these cheesy spuds are on the menu, invariably he’ll respond, “I love those.”
 And it’s my little secret how simple these are to throw together.